NatanCR/NAR_Idealize/README.md

 # NAR_Idealize
-Site destinado a expor o trabalho realizado pela empresa NAR Idealize.
+Website designed to showcase the work carried out by NAR Idealize.

-NAR Idealize é uma empresa de paisagísmo, que busca proporcionar para eventos e ambientes corporativos uma experiência ecológica e sustentável.
-Transformar ambientes é sua especialidade, trazendo um tom natural para o meio articial.
+NAR Idealize is a landscaping company that seeks to provide events and corporate environments with an ecological and sustainable experience.
+Transforming environments is its specialty, bringing a natural tone to an artificial environment.

-O site foi desenvolvido em React Js.
+The site was developed in React Js.